-500+ Words Essay On Sun
+500+ Words Essay on Sun

-The Sun, a star, is located at the center of the Solar System and is the nearest star to the Earth.
+The Sun, a star, is located at the centre of the Solar System and is the nearest star to the Earth.
 It is the most prominent energy source known as the Milky Way of the solar system.
 The Sun is composed of various spheres of hot gasses, mainly hydrogen and helium.
 It was created from the remnants of a dead star.
-The Earth, located at the center, revolves around the Sun.
+The Earth, located at the centre, revolves around the Sun.
 The Sun is essential for our planet, Earth, as it provides energy for life’s existence.
 In this Essay on Sun, we will discuss the details and their importance.

 About the Sun